Browse over 9,000 car reviews

 Price: TBC

-Although no specific details have been made available, this sports car staple can look forward to an electric future thanks to Mazda’s announcement that it’ll have electrified models of every car in its range by 2030.
+Although no specific details have been made available, this small sports car staple can look forward to an electric future thanks to Mazda’s announcement that it’ll have electrified versions of every car in its range by 2030.
 With EV batteries being particularly heavy, it’ll be interesting to see how Mazda keeps the famous and much beloved MX-5 lithe and light.

 Polestar 5